On this page we explain the science behind underwater fluorescence in general as well as the science behind our products

 The excitation filter is an interference filter called a "dichroic" filter, easily recognizable by its reflective golden shine.
 This is how you can tell the better torches for observing underwater fluorescence apart; by verifying that the torch's lens shimmers golden, because many vendors shun the additional cost and work of putting such a filter in, or they use UV light instead of blue, in which case usually no filters are used at all (neither excitation nor barrier filter), but UV is inferior to blue light anyway, as explained above.

-In case you want to capture underwater fluorescence on camera (photo and/or video), you will additionally need a barrier filter (B) for your camera and either one or more very strong blue light torches as video lights, or excitation filters (A) for each of your strobes, and preferably a small blue light torch as focus light.
+In case you want to capture underwater fluorescence on camera (photo and/or video), you will additionally need a barrier filter (B) for your camera and either one or more very strong blue light torches as video lights, or excitation filters (A) for each of your strobes, and preferably a small blue light torch as a search and focus light.

 In marine conservation projects, fluorescence helps to assess the state of health of coral reefs, e.g. by facilitating the identification of damages and coral recruits, from a larger distance than possible with conventional methods.

 Coral recruits are larvae of corals which have settled recently to found a new colony, and whose abundance helps to estimate the regeneration (self-healing) capacity of a given coral reef.